Hardikgarg987/ClariFi/README.md

-# 🎧 ClariFi: Deep Speech Enhancement Web App
+# 🎧 ClariFi: Speech Enhancement Web App

 ClariFi is a simple, effective speech enhancement system built using deep learning and STFT-based features.
 It denoises `.wav` audio files using a trained neural network and provides audio quality metrics like PESQ, STOI, and segmental SNR.